Divine Justice – who goes to the New Jerusalem/Lake of fire, and for how long does Hell last?

 The attitude that says Only “the elect who know the truth” are the real Christians, have something in common with the Gnostics.
 When did Jesus say we are saved by correct knowledge or doctrine?
 That is the problem with the ‘reformed’, they are purely intellect based and exclusive (as are the Mormons and JWs).
 It is in fact about heart direction not head knowledge, and God will reveal Christ to the lost at the right time.

 Cartesian Dualism has fallen out of favour.
 I would agree that most of the activity of the soul can be reduced to neurological activity in the body, but what of the spirit?
 Our transcendent motives and deep desires are unique to humanity; the ability to form attitudes, the ability to believe, and to seek ultimate truth and ultimate charity are not from our animal nature.
 We have a connection with the spirit dimension which produces a higher nature in us.
 This can be broken and used for evil, after all no animals desire to be an agent of chaos, to form indignant conspiracy theories, or to exact revenge on the entire human race.

 The story of Lazarus and the rich man is not a parable, thus giving us literal application.
 If we only regain consciousness after resurrection of the body, what would be the point of Lazarus going back to warn people if the final judgement had already taken place.
-How are we able to communicate with God in our heart with God if we do not posses a spiritual link, or a part of the spiritual continuum within us?
-The the key to understanding this is to bear in mind that in Revelations 20 it says that Death and Hell are emptied and the whole of humanity will be judged.
-Then those not found to have lived according to their consciences or who have not blessed a believer because for their goodness, will go the lake of fire.
+How are we able to communicate with God in our heart with God if we do not possess a spiritual link, or a part of the spiritual continuum within us?
+The key to understanding this is to bear in mind that in Revelations 20 it says that Death and Hell are emptied and the whole of humanity will be judged.
+Then those not found to have lived according to their conscience or who have not blessed a believer because of their goodness, will go the lake of fire.
 The others will join the nations of the saved on Earth.
 (Sheep and Goats)

 What God requires